Missing Heritage

 They Paved Paradise and put up a Parking Lot: Larwill Park

 From Vancouver Exposed: Searching for the City’s Hidden History My friend Angus McIntyre was a Vancouver bus driver for 40 years and often took photos of heritage buildings, neon signs, street lamps and everyday life on his various routes.
-His photos are always so vivid and interesting (see his posts on Birks and elevator operators)… Continue reading They Paved Paradise and put up a Parking Lot: Larwill Park
+His photos are always so vivid and interesting and when he sends me one, I stop… Continue reading They Paved Paradise and put up a Parking Lot: Larwill Park

 Read Full Article They Paved Paradise and put up a Parking Lot: Larwill Park